andrasq/node-quickq/Readme.md

 ### q.length

 The number of jobs in the queue that have not finished yet, ie jobs waiting to run or running.
-Do not alter this value.
+Do not change this value.

 ### q.running

 The number of jobs currently being processed.
-Do not alter this value.
+Do not change this value.

 ### q.concurrency